 Congratulations to our 2021 First Novel Prize winner, Kirstin Valdez Quade, author of The Five Wounds (W. W. Norton & Company)!
-The award was announced last night at The Center for Fiction’s Annual Awards Benefit and 200th Anniversary Celebration.
+The award was announced at The Center for Fiction Annual Awards Benefit and 200th Anniversary Celebration on December 7, 2021 at Cipriani 25 Broadway.
 Last year’s winner, Raven Leilani, presented Quade with the award, which carries with it a prize of $15,000.

 The Five Wounds was selected by a panel of distinguished American writers—Alexander Chee, Susan Choi, Yaa Gyasi, Raven Leilani, and Dinaw Mengestu.
 Kirstin Valdez Quade is the author of Night at the Fiestas, winner of the National Book Critics Circle’s John Leonard Prize.
 She is the recipient of a “5 Under 35” award from the National Book Foundation, the Rome Prize, and the Rona Jaffe Foundation Writer’s Award.
 Originally from New Mexico, she now lives in New Jersey and teaches at Princeton University.
 Click here to read our recent interview with Quade.

 In The Five Wounds, Amadeo Padilla was hoping for redemption through his portrayal of Jesus in the Good Friday procession of his small town in New Mexico when his fifteen-year-old daughter, Angel, shows up pregnant after fleeing her mother’s house.
 Five generations of the Padilla family converge during the baby’s first year, bringing to life their struggles to parent children they may not be equipped to save.